 Scented candles are one of the most popular mosquito repelling methods alongside other repellents like DEET and picaridin sprays and lemon eucalyptus oil.
 There are many different opinions regarding the effectiveness of scented candles when it comes to insect repelling.
 One thing that makes these type of candles so popular is that they usually contain only natural substances, so people that do not like to put a toxic substance such as DEET on their skin, or don’t like to put any mosquito repelling lotion or spray on their skin and clothes, much rather choose to use scented candles to repel mosquitoes and have a mosquito-free outdoor time.
 But how effective are these candles and what substances are used in these candles that make sure that the candles actually repel mosquitoes?

 What substances are used?

 The most common substance used in mosquito repelling scanted candles is citronella oil.
 We have previously looked at what citronella is and how effective it is for repelling mosquitoes when applied on the skin in form of a lotion.
-Citronella oil is obtained from leaves of a lemongrass plant.
+Citronella oil is obtained from the leaves of a lemongrass plant.
 When it comes to scented candles no other substances are so widely used in these candles as citronella oil.
-Besides that it is a natural insect repelling, candles containing this substance have long burning time and they can also be made at home.
+Besides that it is a natural insect repelling, candles containing this substance have a long burning time and they can also be made at home.

 How scanted candles repel mosquitoes?